ijcBIT/IJC-BIT_web/content/services/data_analysis/index.md

 ## Epigenomics

 Epigenomic modifications are modifications that affect the genome without modifying the underlying DNA sequence.
-These can be chemical modifications such as DNA methylation (= addition of a methyl-group to the 5th C of the cytosine base) or proteins (and their modifications) binding to the DNA that affect the DNA's structural properties (packaging, 3D structure).
+These can be chemical modifications such as DNA methylation (= addition of a methyl-group to the 5th C of the cytosine base) or proteins (and their modifications) binding to the DNA altering the DNA's structural properties (packaging, 3D structure).
 Modifications of the epigenome are thought to affect the DNA’s transcriptional potential ('chromatin state'), or in other words, regulate gene expression.
-Theyare used as biomarkers and provide insight into biological mechanisms and processes.
+They provide insight into biological mechanisms and processes and are used as biomarkers.

 ### DNA methylation